CGunasekaran/Media-Converter/README.md

 # 🎨 Media Converter Suite

-A comprehensive, modern media conversion application built with Next.js 15, featuring a beautiful gradient UI and powerful image processing capabilities.
+A comprehensive, all-in-one media conversion and editing application built with Next.js 15, featuring 22 powerful tools with a beautiful gradient UI and advanced image processing capabilities.

+## 🌟 Overview

+Media Converter Suite is your one-stop solution for all media conversion, editing, and generation needs.
+From basic format conversions to advanced creative tools, this application provides everything you need to work with images, PDFs, documents, and more - all in your browser with a modern, intuitive interface.

+## 📊 Tool Count

+✅ **22 Professional Tools** including:
+- 5 Basic Conversion Tools
+- 6 Creative & Design Tools
+- 4 Optimization & Encoding Tools
+- 7 Professional Document Tools

 ## ✨ Features